At a Glance

 What You’ll Learn

 This CTC-approved add-on teaching authorization allows candidates with a mild/moderate credential the opportunity to add a highly marketable specialty to their credential.
-Candidates choose from an add-on teaching authorization in autism spectrum disorders or as a resource specialist.
+Candidates can add-on a teaching authorization in autism spectrum disorders.
 Teachers not previously authorized to work with students in these areas or capacities are authorized to do so upon completion of their authorization program.

 Eligible candidates are those with a current CTC-designated Education Specialist Credential, Mild/Moderate (before Summer 2010):